FSC-Lab/fsc_aggressive_ibvs/README.md

 Specify the desired distance
 ![fig3](https://github.com/FSC-Lab/fsc_aggressive_ibvs/blob/main/docs/fig_rqt_interface_03.png)

 And you will see the resulting flight trajectory in rviz.
+From the image in the left corner, we can see that our controller strives to maintain the target visual feature within the specified rectangular image bound.

 <p align="center">
     <img src="https://github.com/FSC-Lab/fsc_aggressive_ibvs/blob/main/docs/video_tracking.gif" width="500"/>